sspencer/mock/README.md

 - Select a configured route to inspect its match requirements, response headers, variables, status, delay, and body template or file reference.
 File contents are not loaded into the route preview; large inline previews are truncated.
-- The configuration banner shows the active revision and last successful reload.
-  Failed reloads retain active routes and expose the source error in the banner.
+- Failed reloads retain active routes and show an error banner.
+The banner is hidden during normal operation to leave more room for traffic and details.
 Pause freezes the table while buffering the latest 200 new requests.
 Resume shows that traffic; the status indicates how many older paused requests were omitted.
 The **Clear log** button clears server history across connected tabs